Divorce and Separation

 What Should You Do Next?

 In both divorce and separation cases, we advise our clients to seek help from divorce solicitors sooner rather than later if you feel that you need to discuss divorce or separation from your spouse.
-When it comes to legal divorce advice, our divorce solicitors offer a free initial consultation so that you can explain your situation and we can advise the best course of action for you.
+When it comes to legal divorce advice, our legal separation lawyers offer a free initial consultation so that you can explain your situation and we can advise the best course of action for you.

 During your first meeting with one of our divorce solicitors, we will discuss why your relationship has broken down, if you have any children, your initial thoughts about the future and your income, savings, pensions and assets.
 We will then discuss the best way forward to achieve the best possible outcome for you and talk you through the legal separation process.
 Sometimes divorce might not be the route that you want to take, and separation may be a preferred route for you.